-I have been focusing on raku pottery exclusively for over 28 years and during that time have created a style which is genuinely distinct.
+is a unique and magical form of pottery where the glowing hot vessel or sculpture is pulled from the kiln and placed in combustibles in a metal container.
+The can is then covered, smothering the flames.
+The results are always serendipitous and the pieces are truly one of a kind!
+I have been focusing on raku pottery exclusively for over 30 years and during that time have created a style which is genuinely distinct.
 My work has been featured in books and magazines and has been represented by galleries and museums nationwide.
 I continue to derive great please in developing new glazes and consequently a new look.
 The online raku pottery gallery

 features my current body of work.
-It is available for purchase here or you can visit my studio located in the beautiful mountains near Asheville, North Carolina (by appointment).
-I open my studio 3 times a year, including a "kiln opening" event in the summer and semi-annually as part of the Weaverville Art Safari.
+Contact me about availability and pricing, or visit my studio located in the beautiful mountains near Asheville, North Carolina by appointment.
+I open my studio 3 times a year, including a "kiln opening" event in the summer and semi-annually as part of the Weaverville Art Safari

 : 2014 dates are April 26 & 27, and November 1 and 2.